HomeTrends › Dark Kitchens & Foodtech

 Verifiable thermal sealing: the trend separating profitable dark kitchens from those that fail

-Diego F. Parra recommends requesting the supplier's thermal retention certificate under ASTM F2825 or a local equivalent before signing any volume contract.
-Without that data, the owner is buying expectation, not performance.
-In 2026, 38% of urban diners in Latin America say they would pay 4%–7% more at a restaurant with demonstrably sustainable packaging — not a biodegradable label, but a verifiable certification or printed data point.
-The difference matters because unceritified sugarcane bagasse packaging costs $0.22 USD per unit while certified compostable packaging costs $0.31 USD; at 180 orders per day, the delta is $162 USD monthly.
-Diego F. Parra advises owners that this gap is recovered if the average ticket rises $0.80 USD per order — something that happens in operations that communicate the data on the bag or sticker.
-The real trend is not using green packaging: it is measuring whether that green packaging moves the ticket and the review.
+Without that paper you are buying expectation, not performance, and the rating will collect the difference.
+In 2026, 38% of urban diners in Latin America would pay 4% to 7% more for demonstrably sustainable packaging: not a biodegradable label, but a printed certification or verifiable data point.
+The gap has a price.
+Uncertified sugarcane bagasse costs $0.22 USD per unit, certified compostable $0.31 USD; at 180 daily orders that adds $162 USD a month.
+The delta comes back if the average ticket rises $0.80 USD per order, which happens when the data travels printed on the bag or sticker.
+The real trend is not using green packaging; it is measuring whether that green moves the ticket and the rating.
+We recommend a four-week A/B test across two delivery zones before switching the whole operation.
+Most POS systems book packaging as a fixed monthly line, $320 USD in boxes and bags, with no breakdown by dish, zone or channel.

 Supplier selection in 2026: three criteria that replace unit price